 However, they produce flowers on rare occasions, basically inflorescence that bears a spathe and spadix.
 The inflorescence is a pale yellow to greenish.

-In general, it is difficult for flower production while growing indoors.
+In general, it is difficult for flower production while they grow indoors.

-If you provide the proper condition and right amount of phosphate, you might see it blooming.
+You might see it bloom if you provide the proper condition and the right amount of phosphate.

 9. Potting and Repotting